Are you in the market for a new, reasonably priced office chair? Do you consider yourself to be a bit of a do-it-yourselfer?

 On paper, it’s a pretty good chair, but it suffers from a collection of flaws that, when taken together, we regard as fatal.

-Scoring wise, it winds up being a shade above average, but let’s have a closer look:
+Scoring-wise, it winds up being a shade above average, but let’s have a closer look:

 There’s no waterfall-style seat, no ergonomic armrests, and the headrest tilts too far forward to be comfortable.

-On the plus side, it does lay nearly flat, and if you wanted, you could probably take a decent nap in the chair, but even there, the leather upholstery works against you as you’ll likely wake up sweating.
+On the plus side, it does lay nearly flat, and if you wanted, you could probably take a decent nap in the chair.
+But even there, the leather upholstery works against you, as you’ll likely wake up sweating.

-Also, note that the base is nylon with chrome-like coating sprayed atop it.
+Also, note that the base is nylon with a chrome-like coating sprayed atop it.
 Not only is the nylon not capable of supporting a ton of weight unless it’s reinforced (it isn’t in this case, ref: the modest maximum supported weight), but the first time your shoes come in contact with the base, you’re likely to start chipping the chrome coating off.

 So why do we rate this chair slightly above average, given all those failings?